zenstruck/foundry/docs/index.rst

         CategoryFactory::createOne(['name' => 'symfony']);
     });

-To avoid your bootstrap file from becoming too complex, it is best to wrap your global state into a `Story <Stories>`_:
+To avoid your bootstrap file from becoming too complex, it is best to wrap your global state into a :ref:`Story <stories>`:

 .. code-block:: php